Welcome to the Reza Community Orchestra

 This orchestra is a unique opportunity to rehearse and perform alongside virtuoso musicians Ensemble Reza and our project partners The Burgess Hill Symphony Orchestra.
 Rehearsals include tutoring from Ensemble Reza players: Andrew Thurgood (violin), Anna Cooper (violin/viola), Sarah Carvalho (cello), Pavlos Carvalho (percussion), Martijn Van Galen (trumpet), Steve Dummer (wind).
 The orchestra is conducted by professional conductor Steve Dummer.

-Come and join us for our Spring term of fantastic music!
+Come and join us for our Autumn term of fantastic music!

 To join the Reza Community Orchestra (both new and previous members), please complete our application form.

 This programme of popular classics will include:

 Joseph Bologne Chevalier de St George * G Major Symphony 1st movement